 Carbohydrates are an important fuel for the body during physical exercise.
 They provide a quick and constant supply of energy to the muscles, which is necessary for an effective and efficient workout.
 Moreover, the body can store and use carbohydrates as fuel more easily compared to fats and proteins.
 Therefore, it is important to consume enough carbohydrates before a workout to improve performance and prevent injury.

-Proteins are important for muscle recovery and growth after a workout.
-They help repair and strengthen damaged muscle fibers.
-Protein-rich foods can also help increase muscle mass and improve muscle strength.
-Eating protein-rich foods after a workout can shorten muscle recovery time and improve performance during subsequent workouts.
+Protein plays a crucial role in muscle recovery and growth after a workout.
+It helps repair and strengthens damaged muscle fibres, enhances muscle mass, and improves muscle strength.
+Including protein-rich foods in your post-workout meal or snack can shorten muscle recovery time and enhance performance in subsequent workouts.

 - Chicken wraps with salad and hummus